FAQ

 What is RV in spirituality?

-Spirituality is a process of development.
-Any proper development should have some proof in order not to trap in illusions.
-RV or legit clairvoyance is a great example of development of human abilities.
-You won’t succeed in your RV journey without fostering your spirit.
+development should have some proof in order not to trap in illusions.
+RV or legit

 How do you do RV?

-There are several well-known protocols.
-For now we’re trying to follow CRV (Controlled Remote Viewing).
+follow CRV (Controlled Remote Viewing).
 To start you don’t need to read about it.
-Just install, open the app, check the onboarding video, and follow the questions in the Remote Viewing Nexus.
+Just

 Has Remote Viewing been proven (legitimate)?